-- \ Checks or cash may be paid in person at the College's Cashier's Office. - \ Credit/debit cards only may be paid on-line at stanselm.thepermitstore.com.
+- Checks or cash may be paid in person at the College's Cashier's Office. - Credit/debit cards only may be paid on-line at https://sac.citationportal.com/

 Towing

 The tow fee for vehicles found to be in violation of the Parking Rules and Regulations is \$150.00.